exercism/javascript/exercises/concept/freelancer-rates/.docs/instructions.md

 The day rate does not need to be rounded or changed to a "fixed" precision.

-## 2. Calculate the number of workdays given a fixed budget and hourly rate
+## 2. Calculate the number of workdays given a fixed budget

 Another day, a project manager offers the freelancer to work on a project with a fixed budget.
 Given the fixed budget and the freelancer's hourly rate, help him calculate the number of days the project would take to complete